mhagstrand/slate/source/includes/_api_approval-requirements.md

-## Introduction
+## <span class="jumptarget" id="approval"> App Store Approval Requirements </span>

-Our submission guidelines aim to protect the merchant experience, and to provide enough structure for you to develop apps efficiently and effectively.
+Our submission guidelines aim to protect the merchant experience, and to provide enough structure for you to develop apps efficiently and effectively:

-## App Requirements

 *   Apps must perform as described.